Abhiolar/Flight_delays/README.md

 We found out that the month of June had the highest average delay minutes and the month of September had the lowest average delay minutes.

 3..Which days have the highest and lowest average delay minutes amongst the days of travel?
-The beginning of the moth had the highest average delay which subsided towards the middle of the month but picked back up again at the end of the month.
+The beginning of the month had the highest average delay which subsided towards the middle of the month but picked up again at the end of the month.

 4.Which airports have the highest and lowest average windspeed(in terms of how terrible the weather tends to be)?
 The airport with the highest average wind speed is Dallas Forth worth Texas and the airport with the lowest average windspeed is Los Angeles international airport

 5.Which hours of the day have the highest and lowest average delay minutes across all the international airports ?
-The hours with the highest average delay minutes are 02:00 and 03:00 and the hours with the lowest average delay minutes are 23:00 and 00:00 hours.
+The hours with the highest average delay minutes are 02:00 and 03:00 hours and the hours with the lowest average delay minutes are 23:00 and 00:00 hours.

 6.Which international airports have the highest and lowest average Arrival delay minutes?
-The Miami International airport, has the highest average delay minutes in arrival followed by Los Angeles International and the lowest average for arrival delay is O'Hare International Airport
+The Miami International airport, has the highest average delay minutes in arrival followed by Los Angeles International and the lowest average for arrival delay is O'Hare International Airport, Chicago

 # Regression Model Output

 To be able to predict Arrival Delays, a regression model was built.
 A polynomial fit was also used on the model to try and improve the performance of the model.
 R-squared for the test data is 0.807 and R-squared for the training data is 0.827.
 The MSE is 19.3 for the test data and the MSE is 18.8 for the training data.
-This suggest the model fits the data well and is able to predict Arrival Delays fairly accurately. and out of the variabls used in the model, Delay_min ,Pressure ,Wind ,Temp ,Humidity influence the Arrival Delays the most.
+This suggest the model fits the data well and is able to predict Arrival Delays fairly accurately. and out of the variables used in the model, Delay_min ,Pressure ,Wind ,Temp ,Humidity influence Arrival Delays the most.

 # Summary of files